daveprowse/vac-live/lab-09/09-instructions.md

 ### Enable Username & Password authentication
 Now, let's setup userpass authentication in the UI.

 Go to the browser.
-You will see in the top menu that the root account can use Secrets, Access, Policies, and Tools.
+You will see in the main menu that the root account can use Secrets, Access, Policies, and Tools.

 Click on "Access" now.
 By default, that places you in the "Auth Methods" section.